alexischecura/winery-tours/README.md

 [⌛] - As a lead guide, I want to create and manage guides and other lead guides.

 ## Technologies Used

-- Frontend: React, TypeScript, React Query, React Router, SASS with CSS Modules.
+- Frontend: React, TypeScript, React Query, React Router, Styled Components.
 - Backend: Node.js, Express, Zod, Prisma, PostgreSQL, Redis.